 - how to edit photos windows 8

-- how to edit pictures using windows 8
+- how do you edit pictures on windows 8

-- how to edit picture on windows 8
+- how to edit pictures with windows 8

 - why won\t rotate and crop appear eight below pictures